saymrwulf/zipline/notes.md

 2015-09-03T23:55:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline) 2015-09-03T06:15:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (zipline) 2015-09-03T03:32:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (zipline)
+2003 paper) (zipline) 2015-10-21T20:30:00 - Quick fix, referencing a known issue from the official repo (zipline)